RoarOrSmile/yuzechen.github.io/README.md

 - **Versatility and Portability**: Markdown files are plain text, meaning they can be created and edited with a simple text editor on any operating system.
 This portability ensures that documents are accessible and editable across different platforms and devices, unlike files created in some proprietary word processors.

-- **Direct Web Publishing**: Markdown's compatibility with HTML allows for straightforward conversion to web formats, facilitating direct publishing on the internet.
-This seamless transition from document to webpage streamlines the process of sharing content online.

 ### What Should I Do If My GitHub Pages Site Is Not Displaying My Resume?

 - **Check the File Location**: Your `index.md` file must be located in the root directory of your GitHub repository.
 If it's in a subfolder, GitHub Pages won't automatically recognize it as the main content for your site.

 - **Review GitHub Pages Settings**: In your repository settings, make sure GitHub Pages is configured to serve the correct branch and folder.
 For a resume, you typically want it set to the root of the main branch.

-- **Inspect Front Matter**: If you're using Jekyll themes with GitHub Pages, ensure your `index.md` includes the necessary front matter at the top of the file.
-Even a simple front matter block like `---` (at the beginning and end) can be enough for Jekyll to process the file.